 Laboratory Safety is everyone's responsibility.
 By registering for and participating in this course you agree to abide by the following rules.
-Failure to follow these rules constitutes grounds for withdrawing the offending student from the lab session and or course at any time.
+Failure to follow these rules constitutes grounds for withdrawing the offending student from the lab session and or course at any time with no opportunity for make-ups.

-- 1. To wear approved safety goggles at all times in the laboratory. - 2.
+- 1. To wear approved safety goggles and a lab coat at all times in the laboratory. - 2.
 To know both the location of and how to use eye washes. - 3.
 Not to wear contacts in the laboratory. - 4.
 To wear appropriate clothing that minimizes potential chemical contact with your skin.
 Shoes that adequately cover the entire foot are required.
 Sandals, open-toes shoes, perforated shoes, open-backed shoes are not acceptable.
 No skin should be exposed on your feet or legs, so clothing that covers and protects your body from the waist down (including your ankles) should be worn.
 You must be dressed appropriately to perform an experiment, including your lab coat. - 5.
 To know both the location of and how to use the safety showers. - 6.
 To know both the location of and how to use the fire extinguishers. - 7.
 Not to perform unauthorized and unknown experiments, nor work in the lab without appropriate supervision. - 8.
 Not to take chemicals or equipment out of the laboratory. - 9.
 Not to engage in horseplay or any clowning around that might endanger you or other students. - 10.
-Not to eat, drink, chew gum, or smoke anything in the laboratory at any time.
-No head sets or cell phones. - 11.
-To keep your lab space clean and tidy. - 12.
+Not to eat, drink, chew gum, or smoke anything in the laboratory at any time. - 11.
+No headsets or cell phones. - 12.
+To keep your lab space clean and tidy. - 13.
 To ask your instructor or TA when in doubt about procedures.
 Inform your Instructor of any health condition you have that might affect your performance or safety in the laboratory.